mbnarayn/KnowledgeBase/README.md

 netsh interface ipv4 show interface
 ```

-## Azure MFA Integration with NPS Extension Installed on NPS Server
+## Authentication Issues with NPS Extension for Azure MFA on NPS Server

-Microsoft documentation around the installation and configuration of NPS Extension of Azure appears to be missing a couple of steps.
+Microsoft documentation around the installation and configuration of NPS Extension for Azure MFA appears to be missing a couple of steps.
 This results in an error when attempting to request MFA authorisation for Azure.

 The error appears in the Microsoft-AzureMfa-AuthZ/AuthZAdminCh Log on Event Viewer.
 The error will be along the lines of below: